 With so many great concerts all over town, best to stay at the Chelsea Hotel New York and feel like a rockstar yourself.

-Dinner and Dancing The Tribeca Grill, Robert DeNiro’s beloved neighborhood restaurant, hosts a New Year’s Eve party with a five-course meal and dancing to the Ron Sunshine Band.
+The Tribeca Grill, Robert DeNiro’s beloved neighborhood restaurant, hosts a New Year’s Eve party with a five-course meal and dancing to the Ron Sunshine Band.
 The last dinner seating is at 10.30; the music and dancing lasts until 2am.

 It’s tough to get more ‘classic New York’ than dinner and dancing at 21.
 They’ll feature a four-course menu, a champagne toast, party favors, and live music from Double Down.